helderco/docker-elk/example/README.md

 If you're not in this example dir, then change path accordingly.

-You should see the output from the forwarder, see if everything looks ok.
+You should see the output from the forwarder.
+Check if everything looks ok.

 ### 4. Open Kibana